 A Momentum strategy in Bitcoin:

-Let’s jump from trend following to momentum strategies, which often yields the same result.
+Let’s jump from trend following to momentum strategies, which often yield the same result.

 We test the performance if the close of bitcoin is higher than the close 25 days ago, and sell when the close is lower than the close 25 days ago.